If you’re creating quality content that doesn’t quite hit the mark in search engine results, we should discuss keywords and keyword intent in SEO.

 We’ve covered the importance of keyword intent, the four types of search intent, how to determine search intent for your keywords and content, and examples of using keyword intent in different forms of searches.

-However, knowledge without implementation is never useful.
+However, knowledge without implementation is of little value.

-Use our two-layered search intent strategy and create better and faster content with SEOBoost!
+Use our two-layered search intent strategy and create better and faster content with SEOBoost.